 The Fold as Somatic/Artistic Practice

 The starting point is the body – the somatic body in movement and stillness.
-Susan and Glenna will build a scaffold for a sensory rich landscape, an improvisational playing field of inner-to-outer body relationships.
+We create an environment that is a sensory rich landscape — an improvisational playing field of inner-to-outer body relationships.
 Exploration of macro- and micro-folding dynamics will uncover liminal thresholds of becoming – a portal for engaging with the unknown.
 Enfolding and unfolding patterns will give rise to a tactile imprint – a palimpsest for the emergence of new material.
 Other stimuli will be layered into the practice: visual images, paper/fabric play, video recording, photography, drawing, automatic writing, and journaling.
 Exploring this multi-layered confluence of somatic materials will support the building of meta-skills for making your art of choice.

 - Work with experienced curators to hone critical elements in your art of choice